jimlin0722/Use-googlescript-to-scrape-data/README.md

 - Need header to access the json file in the [web](http://mis.twse.com.tw/stock/fibest.jsp?stock=2330) (example by TSMC)
 - Need to scrape data frequently, since the TWSE update the price and volume every 5 sec
 #### Result and explanations
-- Set cell 'A2' as our target stock, use function 'update' can get the lastest price and volume
+- Set cell 'A2' as our target stock, use function 'update' can get the latest price and volume
 <br></br>
 ![update](https://github.com/jimlin0722/Use-googlescript-to-scrape-data/blob/master/images/update.gif)
 <br></br>